 I get to do a lot of cool stuff for my job, but attending the BMW Performance Center (for the Ultimate BMW Driving Experience) in Greer, South Carolina, was one of the best.
 Nine other bloggers and I had this opportunity during our Travel South USA Conference.
 While I’ve never been a BMW owner, I can certainly see it in my future.
 Familiarizing myself with their vehicles is one of the reasons why.
 Here are the rest.

 Our group was taken to one of the BMW classrooms (at the BMW Performance Center) for 60 minutes of instruction and safety education on the Ultimate Driving Machine®.
 We learned some of BMW’s key features and what makes the vehicles so special.
 The curriculum was to explain BMW’s stability control, wet skidpad (understeering and oversteering), lane change, panic braking, and great road-course lapping tactics.

 Another vital part of the learning experience was how BMW could teach drivers how to react to road and weather conditions, making it almost a science for driving.
-Then, there were the specks that followed, which is always most interesting to me, such as one in eight who attend the BMW course will own one within a year and I think two more in eight will within three years.
+Then, there were the specks that followed, which is always most interesting to me, such as one in eight who attend the BMW driving course will own one within a year, and I think two more in eight will within three years.
 I love statistics and fun facts like that!